james08/CourseraGettingCleaningData/README.md

 # CourseraGettingCleaningData
 The data described here is a subset of Human Activity Recognition Using Smartphones Dataset.
 (See credits for original dataset at the bottom of this file.)

+See CopyBook.md for further detail on data features.

 Here is an explanation of the original dataset: